herereadthis/greeneyes/docs/bw_film/README.md

 Compared against cubic-grain films, t-grain films are sharper and have less apparent grain.
 The advantages of cubic grain films are they have more latitude and and are more forgiving.
 Subjectively, cubic-grain films have a more "film-like" appearance.

+## Who makes the film?

+There really aren't too many companies that actually produce black and white film anymore.
+However, there are tons of brands.
+The majority are placing custom orders or respooling film from other companies.

+* Kodak
+* Ilford (produces Kentmere)
+* Adox (produces Agfa)
+* Foma (produces Arista)
+* Bergger
+* Film Ferrania
+* Orwo

 ## Pricing

 ### 35mm, 36 exposures